Shimr

-Abū al-Sābigha Shamir ibn Dhī al-Jawshan (أبو السابغة شمر بن ذي الجوشن), often known as Shamir or Shimr, was an Arab military commander from Kufa who killed Husayn ibn Ali, the grandson of the Islamic prophet Muhammad, at the Battle of Karbala in 680.
+Abū al-Sābigha Shamir ibn Dhī al-Jawshan (أبو السابغة شمر بن ذي الجوشن), often known as Shamir or Shimar, was an Arab military commander from Kufa who killed Husayn ibn Ali, the grandson of the Islamic prophet Muhammad, at the Battle of Karbala in 680.

 Life

 Shimr was a son of Shurahbil (or Aws) Dhi al-Jawshan ibn Qurt al-A'war ibn Amr, a companion of the Islamic prophet Muhammad, who settled in Kufa after the Muslim conquest of Iraq.
-He was from the Mu'awiya al-Dibab clan of the Banu Kilab, branch of the Qaysid tribe of Banu Amir.
-Shimr was originally an ally of Caliph Ali (r.
+He was from the Mu'awiya al-Dibab clan of the Banu Kilab, branch of the Qaysid tribe of the Hawazinite Banu Amir.
+Shimr was an ally of the 4th Rashidun Caliphate Ali (r.
 656–661) and fought against Mu'awiya, the governor of Syria and future founder of the Umayyad Caliphate, at the Battle of Siffin, where he received a head wound.
 He later defected to the Umayyads.
 When Ziyad ibn Abihi arrested the pro-Alid Hujr ibn Adi on the charge of treason in 671, Shimr was among those who testified against Hujr.

 In 680, Husayn ibn Ali, a grandson of Muhammad and son of caliph Ali, sent his cousin Muslim ibn Aqil to Kufa in response to calls from the pro-Alids to overthrow the Umayyads.
 Shimr, along with various other tribal notables, aided the governor Ubayd Allah ibn Ziyad in quelling the rebellion.
 Shortly afterwards, Husayn arrived in Iraq and was intercepted in the desert of Karbala outside of Kufa.
 After Ibn Ziyad consented to a peace proposal from Husayn, Shimr reportedly opposed the proposal and convinced Ibn Ziyad to subdue Husayn with force.
 Shimr was subsequently sent to Karbala with orders to either force Husayn into submission or to kill him in case of refusal.
 A day before the battle, Shimr offered safe conduct to three paternal brothers of Husayn, including Abbas ibn Ali, whose mother, Umm al-Banin, was from the tribe of Shimr.
 The offer was declined because Husayn was not offered any safe conduct.
 On the battle day (10 October), Shimr commanded the left wing of the Umayyad army.
 Upon the orders of the commander of the army, Umar ibn Sa'd, Shimr set on fire the tents of Husayn's companions, and was intent on burning Husayn's personal tent before being prevented by his own comrades.